TKK13909/diorite/README.md

 # Summary
 ## Goal
-The goal of this project is to provide an alternative to closed-source music notation programs.
+The goal of this project is to provide an alternative to closed-source music notation programs by creating an open standard that can be used by anyone.

 If you want something like this that actually works, check out the open-source [Lilypond](https://lilypond.org/index.html)!